bcurren/go-hue/huetest/README.md

 # go-hue/huetest

 A stub implementation of the hue.API interface for testing purposes.
 This package allows you to easily stub out calls to the server.

 Please see [godoc.org](http://godoc.org/github.com/bcurren/go-hue/huetest) for detailed API description.

 ## Example

-See the examples directory for running code using this package.
-Below is an inline exerpt from that directory.
+See the [examples](example/) directory for running code using this package.
+Below is an inline excerpt from that directory.

 ```Go
 package example